 This innovative wide area demand responsive transport scheme uses four vehicles to maintain an anywhere to anywhere bus link in real time across 360 sq. km of west Huntingdonshire.
 The three conventional bus services in this area (each running 1 - 4 round trips daily) are to be merged into the Ting service by registering significant turn-up-and-go flows as part of the DRT offering to create better journey aggregation and reduce expenditure.
+This

-This service directly supports our Vision for Bus, giving access for everyone to guick and easy travel.
-As part of its tender renewal after 12 months of trial operation, two of the vehicles to be used will be new electric minibuses.
+Vision for Bus, quick and easy newal after 12 of the vehicles c minibuses.